 Signed Curtain (single edit)

 Immediate Kitten [BBC]

 Marchides/Instant Pussy/Smoke Signal [BBC]]

 As far as the Mellotron's concerned, Wyatt (for I believe it was he) switches between flutes and cellos on the whimsical O Caroline, then goes for a deranged solo flute part on Instant Kitten, before drenching Immediate Curtain in strings.
 Esoteric's two-disc version adds several more lengthy fusion workouts, for better or worse, the highlight being Signed Curtain (Take Two), loaded with Mellotron flutes and strings in fine style.
-This is actually pretty full-on stuff; I hadn't realised quite how much upfront Mellotron work there was on the album, leading me to say...
+This is full-on stuff; I hadn't realised quite how much upfront Mellotron work there was on the album, leading me to say...
 Buy.

 See: Robert Wyatt | Hatfield & the North